 Educational programming is a key component of the Robert L. Perry Juvenile Justice Center program and one of the primary methods of assisting juveniles in changing their negative behaviors.
 The topics are modified to best accommodate the age and gender of the participants and the programs are facilitated by Detention Deputy Juvenile Officers.
-In 2017, the educational programming was provided, by staff, in the areas of drug and alcohol prevention, communications, family/peer relationships, health and nutrition, and other needs based topics.
-In 2017, over 64 educational programs were presented to the residents at JJC.
-Additional programming was presented to residents by community agency service providers including approximately 198 sessions of substance abuse, anger management and healthy relationships thru the Pathways Parachute Programs.
+In 2018, the educational programming was provided by staff, in the areas of drug and alcohol prevention, communications, family/peer relationships, health and nutrition, and other needs based topics.
+In 2018, over 82 educational programs were presented to the residents at JJC.